 Most experienced landlords will tell you it's better to have no tenant than a bad tenant.
-Screen each tenant with the same objective standards to ensure sensible business-based decisions – and to keep from violating Fair Housing Act (FHA)/Fair Credit Reporting Act (FCRA).
-Read More »
+Screen each tenant with the same objective standards to ensure sensible business-based de… more »

 With the technology and information available through online resources, checking out potential tenants means more than running a simple renter credit check.
-Information available through rental screening services includes rental history, criminal background, credit checks and much more.
-Read More »
+Information available … more »

 Profiting from a rental property partly depends on the quality, history, and financial status of your tenant.
 If the person damages the property or fails to maintain it, you may have to pay to restore it to its original condition.
 If the person is unemployed, underemployed, or poor at managing finances, you may not be able to collect current or overdue rent.
 For these reasons, you should consider using tenant screening and background checks prior to signing a lease with someone.
 These background checks cannot guarantee outcomes, however.
 Understanding their pros and cons will help you use them to your advantage.